Akhil-Suresh/golearn/doc/ArraysAndSlices.md

 // [1 2 3]
 // [1 10 3]
 ```

-The problem with above implementation arises when we have millions of data, This is then going to slow our program down.
-This behavior can be changed so that the copying array is a reference to main array.
-This can be done using address of operator.
+Eventhough this looks cool, there is a catch with this approach, when we have millions of data to be processed this is going to slow down our program.
+One of the good thing with go is that go developers have actually thought about this and there is a way to reference array rather than copying it.
+This can be done using `address of &` operator.

 ```go
 package main